vsczpv/vvm-riscv/README.md

 The only compile time dependency is a C23 compiler.
 Tested compilers are: GCC 12.2.0, Clang 14.0.6.

-NOTE: cproc is [currently uncompilable due to a bug](https://todo.sr.ht/~mcf/cproc/83), and compatibility with it will be tested in the next release.

 To compile the examples, you need the GNU RISCV64 toolchain (or compatible).
-More specifically you want the `riscv64-elf-*` series of binaries.

 # Compiling and Running
 ---